justjam2013/homebridge-virtual-accessories/README.md

 > [!IMPORTANT]
 > If you **manually** upgrade or downgrade the Node.js version that Homebridge is running on, you may also need to upgrade or downgrade NPM to the version required by your new Node.js version (please refer to the [Quick Guide: Updating Node.js](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Quick-Guide:-Updating-Node.js#-table-of-contents) wiki entry).
 Then you will need to ensure that the platform-native library `raw-socket` is also updated.
 After updating Node.js (and NPM if needed), run the following commands before restarting Homebridge:
 > ```
-> npm uninstall @justjam2013/raw-socket
-> npm install @justjam2013/raw-socket
+> npm rebuild @justjam2013/raw-socket --update-binary
 > ```

 > [!CAUTION]